 Where to lodge your application

-The form can be hand delivered to any of our Customer Service Centres or sent by post.
+The form can be hand delivered to any of our Customer Service Centers or sent by post.
 You do not need to buy a stamp for the envelope, as correspondence addressed to the Commissioner will be carried by Post Fiji free of charge.

 Print This Page